Eschatologue/CM_wiki/docs/class/paladin/index.md

 The number of spells on your list increases as you gain Paladin levels, as shown in the Prepared Spells column of the Paladin table.

 Whenever that number increases, choose additional spells from the Paladin spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 5 Paladin, your list of prepared spells can include six Paladin spells of 1st or 2nd level, in any combination.
+For example, if you're a level 5 Paladin, your list of prepared spells can include six Paladin spells of 1st or 2nd level, in any combination.

-If another Paladin feature gives spells that you always have prepared, those spells don’t count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Paladin feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

 **Changing Your Prepared Spells.** Whenever you finish a Long Rest, you can replace one spell on your list with another Paladin spell for which you have spell slots.